Context (WHEN)

 Weaknesses:

 Embedding an interface for enabling source code modifications or runtime disturbances can be time-consuming for developers whenever there are no third-party tools that provide the required operations.
+This guideline should be avoided when verifying or testing safety-critical systems.

 References